Varzahan Monastery

 Varzahan (Վարզահան վանք, Uğrak Kiliseleri or Varzahan Kiliseleri), was an Armenian church founded in the 12th century near village Uğrak (formerly Varzahan), 10 km northwest of Bayburt, in eastern Turkey.
+After the Armenian genocide in 1915, it was demolished sometime between the 1920s and the mid-1950s.

 History

 Situated in a settlement called Varzahan in Upper Armenia province of Historical Armenia's northern part.
 Varzahan was a large Armenian settlement in a 5.7 miles northwest to the Baberd city (now Bayburt) of a northernmost district of Upper Armenia called Sper.
 Most of its population was massacred by Turks during the 18th century.
 The monastery was damaged in the same period.

 The archaeologist Austin Henry Layard has described this place in 1849 while travelling from Trebizond to Mosul.
 Austin Henry Layard said: